aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/chartarea/_index.md

 ### getDefaultY() {#getDefaultY--}

 <b>@deprecated.</b> Please use the 'defaultY' property instead.
-Represents y of default position in units of 1/4000 of the chart area.
+Represents the y of the default position in units of 1/4000 of the chart area.

 ```javascript
 getDefaultY() : number;